How to Use a Third-Party Git Repository

 Synchronizing from GitLab

-This procedure will set up synchronization from a project in GitLab (either gitlab.com or a self-managed instance) into a project in DataOps.
+This procedure sets up synchronization from a project in GitLab (either gitlab.com or a self-managed instance) into a project in DataOps.live.

 The DataOps project should then be considered read-only from within DataOps - all changes should be made via GitLab.